Supply Chain Management

 Since April 2015, Canon has supported the activities of the RMI, an international program focused on addressing the issue of conflict minerals.

-In 2023, Canon sent CMRT/EMRT-based surveys to eligible suppliers.
-The response rates were approximately 94% for CMRT and 88% for EMRT (all figures as of March 31, 2024).
+In 2025, Canon requested CMRT/EMRT-based surveys relating to 3TG and cobalt sourcing from eligible suppliers.
+The response rates were approximately 91.7% for 3TG and 90.9% for cobalt (tentative response rate as of March 23, 2026)

 Based on the survey responses, there is no evidence pointing towards significant human rights or environmental risks in Canon's supply chain.
 However, the complex nature of the supply chain makes it difficult to identify specific smelters or in many cases to obtain clear responses.
 Given these and a range of other survey challenges, Canon is working for further risk identification and improvement.

-In line with OECD Guidance, the results of Canon Group surveys, the assessment framework, risk analyses and information relating to specific smelters are published annually in the Conflict Mineral Report on Canon’s website.
+In line with OECD Guidance, the assessment framework of Canon Group surveys, the results, risk analyses and information relating to specific smelters are published annually in the Conflict Minerals Report on Canon's website.

-The Conflict Mineral Report is audited by independent private-sector experts to provide some assurance that the Group’s initiatives on conflict minerals investigation conform to international standards in the form of the OECD Guidance.
+The Responsible Minerals Sourcing Report (3TG) is audited by independent private-sector experts to provide assurance that the Group's initiatives on conflict minerals investigation conform to international standards in the form of the OECD Guidance.